Crisis communication: Corrective Action

-The apologist will express corrective action when they attempt to correct the situation and prevent it from ever happening again.
+The company or individual responsible for the problem that has occurred will promise to correct the problem and return to the standard it was before, or they will promise to stop the problem from reoccurring in the future by implementing new standards and guidelines in order to rebuild their reputation.
+This is often a problem among companies where some want to correct their actions, and others believe that it is an over correction and that it is a sort of unnecessary admission of guilt.

 Mortification

-When the apologist admits wrongful behavior and asks for forgiveness while apologizing.
+In terms of image restoration, the last strategy used is mortification where the apologist will confess to the wrongdoing and ask for forgiveness from others.
+The intention with strategy is that people will respect the honesty and the awareness of the apologist to recognize their wrongdoing and take responsibility.
+Mortification is the most direct of Benoit's strategies and is often seen side by side with corrective action strategy.

+Crisis fatigue in the digital age

+Recent research has identified crisis fatigue as a critical barrier to effective crisis communication in the digital era.
+The term refers to a cognitive and emotional state where individuals become overwhelmed or numb due to prolonged or repeated exposure to crises, often via online platforms and social media.
+Samet (2025) argues that crisis fatigue can reduce stakeholder attentiveness, hinder behavioral compliance, and undermine long-term organizational trust.
+He proposes that organizations adapt by reducing message saturation, pacing their communication, and prioritizing clarity, empathy, and audience segmentation in prolonged crisis scenarios.

 Crisis communication dilemma

 An increasing number of studies are investigating "stealing thunder".
 The concept originates from law, which indicates that lawyers report flaws in their own cases instead of giving the opponent opportunities to find the flaw.
 Journal articles frequently demonstrates the advantage of adopting "stealing thunder" strategy in minimizing reputational loss during crises.
 They argue organizations should report the problems first.
 However, the strategy itself is fundamentally counter-intuitive.
 Companies are unwilling to disclose their crisis because there is a chance that the public will never know.

 "Stealing thunder" in crisis communication and how perceived organizational transparency affects its effectiveness.
 Stealing thunder refers to the proactive release of negative information by an organization before it is released by external sources.
 The article "How to Maximize the Effectiveness of Stealing Thunder in Crisis Communication: The Moderating Role of Perceived Organizational Transparency" by Kim and Lee examines the concept of "stealing thunder" in crisis communication and how perceived organizational transparency affects its effectiveness.

 The authors conducted two experimental studies to investigate the relationship between stealing thunder and perceived organizational transparency.
 The first study found that stealing thunder is more effective in enhancing an organization's reputation when the organization is perceived as transparent.
 The second study found that perceived organizational transparency moderated the relationship between stealing thunder and crisis response strategies, with stealing thunder being more effective when organizations are perceived as more transparent.